firzad/COMP6771-Word-Ladder/README.md

       <b>Correctness</b><br />
       The correctness of your program will be determined automatically by tests that we will run against your program.
 You will not know the full sample of tests used prior to marking.
 Your program must also find the word ladder(s) for a given input in the time limit specified above.
-Time limits for performance will be clarified at 10pm on Sunday 7th of June (information will be pushed to this repo).
     </td>
   </tr>
   <tr>